 Brazilian Fish Stew (Moqueca Baiana)

-A traditional Brazilian dish of fish and bell peppers (capsicum) in a delicately flavoured coconut base broth.
+Recipe video above.
+A traditional Brazilian dish in a delicately flavoured coconut base broth with terrific depth of flavour that belies the relatively short ingredient list!
 The broth is quite refreshing and not too rich, unlike many strong flavoured, rich coconut based curries.
 I made this just using fish but it is also made as a seafood stew with prawns and calamari.
-Traditionally this is cooked with palm oil which is not easy to source so I made this with olive oil.

 Prep Time10 mins